tusharsadhwani/blog/src/pages/post/builtins.md

   25
   ```

   `map` takes two arguments: a function, and a sequence.
-It simply runs that function with each element as input, and it stores all the outputs inside a new list. `map(square, numbers)` Took each of the numbers and returned a list of squared numbers.
+It simply runs that function with each element as input, and it stores all the outputs inside a new list. `map(square, numbers)` took each of the numbers and returned a list of squared numbers.

   Note that I had to do `list(map(square, numbers))`, and this is because `map` itself returns a generator.
 The values are lazily mapped one at a time as you request them, e.g. if you loop over a map value, it will run the map function one by one on each item of the sequence.
 This means that map doesn't store a complete list of mapped values and doesn't waste time computing extra values when not needed.